The construction industry scheme

 When a subcontractor is registered for gross payment there is no need to make any deductions from payments; but payments must not be made to anyone else, such as a nominee at the request of the subcontractor without first checking the nominee's CIS status.

 Where a subcontractor is registered for net payment CIS tax at a rate of 20% should be deducted from the full amount of the payment made less a deduction for the cost of materials.
 Tax must be deducted from any profit element on materials, and also from allowances for travel.
 However, if the subcontractor is registered for VAT, no deduction is made from the VAT element of invoices.

-Where a subcontractor is unmatched, tax at 30% will apply to the payment.
+Where a subcontractor is unmatched, tax at 30% will apply to the payment in respect of the supply of labour.
 However, it is worth checking the details used, as it may be that an error was made when asking for verification.
 If a 30% deduction applies, then the verification number will need to be recorded against each payment and provided to HMRC and the subcontractor with details of the payment.

 Contractors must issue a payment statement to each subcontractor who has suffered tax on payments.
 The statement may cover all payments in a tax month, or each individual payment.
 Although there is no prescribed format, payment statements must include certain information, and HMRC provide a suitable format on the internet at www.hmrc.gov.uk.
 There is a penalty for failure to issue payment statements to subcontractors.